 Shorewood home prices are not only among the most expensive in Minnesota, but Shorewood real estate also consistently ranks among the most expensive in America.

 Shorewood is a decidedly white-collar city, with fully 87.87% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Shorewood is a city of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Shorewood who work in management occupations (18.01%), sales jobs (16.97%), and business and financial occupations (8.78%).

 Also of interest is that Shorewood has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 8.60% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.60% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.